PalisadoesFoundation/talawa-api/INSTALLATION.md

 ### Setting up LOG_LEVEL in .env file

 There are different logging levels that can be configured by setting this parameter.
-The severity order of levels are displayed numerically ascending from most important to least important.<br>
+The severity order of levels are displayed numerically ascending from most important to least important.<br></br>

 ```
  levels = {